MAGMA: Inference and Prediction with Multi-Task Gaussian Processes: Introduction

-The multi-task framework consists in using data from several tasks (or batches of individuals) to improve the learning or predictive capacities compared to an isolated model.
+The multi-task framework consists in using data from several tasks (or individuals) to improve learning or predictive capacities compared to an isolated model.
 It has been introduced by \cite{CaruanaMultitaskLearning1997} and then adapted in many fields of machine learning.
-GP versions of such models where introduced by \cite{SchwaighoferLearningGaussianProcess2004}, and they proposed an EM algorithm for learning.
+GP versions of such models were introduced in \cite{SchwaighoferLearningGaussianProcess2004}, which proposed an Expectation-Maximisation (EM) algorithm for learning.
 Similar techniques can be found in \cite{ShiHierarchicalGaussianprocess2005}.
 Meanwhile, \cite{YuLearningGaussianProcesses2005} offered an extensive study of the relationships between the linear model and GPs to develop a multi-task GP formulation.
-However, since the introduction in \cite{BonillaMultitaskGaussianProcess2008} of the idea of two matrices modelling covariance between inputs and tasks respectively, the term \emph{multi-task Gaussian process} has mostly referred to the choice made regarding the covariance structure.
+However, since the introduction in \cite{BonillaMultitaskGaussianProcess2008} of the idea of two matrices, modelling covariance between inputs and tasks respectively, the term \emph{multi-task Gaussian process} has mostly referred to the choice made regarding the covariance structure.
 Some further developments were discussed by \cite{HayashiSelfmeasuringSimilarityMultitask2012}, \cite{RakitschItallnoise2013} and \cite{ZhuMultitaskSparseGaussian2014}.
-Let us also mention the work of \cite{SwerskyMultiTaskBayesianOptimization2013} on Bayesian hyper-parameter optimisation in such models.
-Real applications were tackled by similar models in \cite{WilliamsMultitaskGaussianProcess2009} and \cite{AlaaBayesianInferenceIndividualized2017}.
+In particular, an interesting approach in \cite{NguyenCollaborativemultioutputGaussian2014} proposed a sparse approximation for multi-task GP inference.
+More generally, these approaches are known as examples of \emph{linear models of coregionalization} (LMC) in the geostatistics literature, and \cite{AlvarezComputationallyEfficientConvolved2011a} provides a unified view on the topic as well as an efficient strategy for constructing computationally efficient approximations.
+Let us emphasise that the present paper is not based on the same assumptions and principles, and aims at defining a different multi-task paradigm for GPs, focusing on sharing information through the mean function rather than the covariance structure.
+Besides, the work of \cite{SwerskyMultiTaskBayesianOptimization2013} on Bayesian hyper-parameter optimisation in such LMC models is also worth a mention.
+Real applications were tackled by similar models in \cite{WilliamsMultitaskGaussianProcess2009} and \cite{AlaaBayesianInferenceIndividualized2017}, while \cite{ClingermanLifelongLearningGaussian2017} and \cite{Moreno-MunozContinualMultitaskGaussian2019a} developed continual learning methods for multi-task GP.